Trade Works for U.S. Pork Producers

-NPPC supports developing new and expanding existing markets for U.S. pork exports through bilateral and multilateral free trade agreements (FTAs) that eliminate tariff and non-tariff barriers.
+NPPC supports developing new markets and expanding existing ones for U.S. pork exports through bilateral and multilateral free trade agreements (FTAs) that eliminate tariff and non-tariff barriers.

 U.S. exports of pork and pork products have increased by 1,550 percent in value and almost 1,300 percent in volume since 1989 — the year the United States implemented its FTA with Canada — and started opening international markets for value-added agricultural products.